DavidBetteridge/DavidBetteridge.github.io/_posts/2019-01-26-Async-Await.md

 The reason for this is that the user interface can only be updated from the UI thread,  and our program is no longer on the UI thread.

+## SynchronizationContexts
+Strictly speaking we should be referring to the __SynchronizationContext__ rather than the UI thread however we will skip over that for now!

 ### The inverse
 Although __ConfigureAwait(true)__ means your program will be on the same thread either side of the await call,  __ConfigureAwait(true)__ doesn't mean that the threads will be different.
 If the awaited call doesn't create a new thread then the caller will continue on the existing thread.